Naval base shooter investigated for possible terrorism links

 President Donald Trump declined to say whether the shooting was terrorism-related.
 Trump tweeted his condolences to the families of the victims and noted that he had received a phone call from Saudi King Salman.

-He said the king told him that “the Saudi people are greatly angered by the barbaric actions of the shooter, and that this person in no way shape or form represents the feelings of the Saudi people who love the American people."
+He said the king told him that “this person in no way shape or form represents the feelings of the Saudi people."

-The Saudi government offered condolences to the victims and their families and said it would provide “full support” to U.S. authorities investigating the shooting.
+The Saudi government offered condolences to the victims and their families and said it would provide “full support” to U.S. authorities.

-DeSantis said Saudi Arabia needed to be held to account for the attack.

-“Obviously, the government ... needs to make things better for these victims," he said.
-“I think they’re going to owe a debt here, given that this was one of their individuals.”

 The U.S. has long had a robust training program for Saudis, providing assistance in the U.S. and in the kingdom.
 The shooting, however, shined a spotlight on the two countries' sometimes rocky relationship.